fm4d/AwesomeInoreader/README.md

 inowidget:set_text("...")
 inotimer:start()
 ```
+Timeout means how often you want to fetch unread count from Inoreader server.

+This widget will only display number of unread articles or error code:
-"A" means unable to authorize  .
+"A" - unable to authorize
-"E" means unable to get data about unread articles.
+"E" - unable to get data about unread articles

 Auth token actually lasts 30 days, but I am too lazy to store it.